-PHA and landlord references for the past five years, gathering information about past performance meeting rental obligations such as rent payment record, late payment record, whether the PHA/landlord ever began or completed lease termination or eviction for non-payment, and whether utilities were ever

-- An applicant must be able to demonstrate that the applicant can get utilities turned on in his/her name.
+- PHA and landlord references for the past five years, gathering information about past performance meeting rental obligations such as rent payment record, late payment record, whether the PHA/landlord ever began or completed lease termination or eviction for non-payment, and whether utilities were ever disconnected in the unit.
+PHAs and landlords will be asked if they would rent to the applicant family again. - An applicant must be able to demonstrate that the applicant can get utilities turned on in his/her name.
 (Use of this inquiry will be reserved for applicants applying for units where there are resident-paid utilities.) - If an applicant has five or more accounts in collection, excluding medical collections or student loans, listed on the credit report or the applicant has a history of evictions within the last five years of rental history, the applicant may be disqualified from becoming an affordable housing resident. - If an applicant has no rental payment history the HACSB will check court records of eviction actions and other financial judgments, and credit reports.
 A lack of credit history will not disqualify someone from becoming an affordable housing resident, but a poor credit rating may. - Applicants with no rental payment history will also be asked to provide the HACSB with personal references.
 The references will be requested to complete a verification of the applicant's ability to pay rent if no other documentation of ability to meet financial obligations is available.
-The applicant will also be required to complete a checklist documenting their ability to meet financial obligations. - If previous landlords do not respond to requests from the HACSB, the applicant may provide other documentation that demonstrates their ability to meet financial obligations (e.g. rent receipts, cancelled checks, etc.)
+The applicant will also be required to complete a checklist documenting their ability to meet financial obligations.

+• If previous landlords do not respond to requests from the HACSB, the applicant may provide other documentation that demonstrates their ability to meet financial obligations (e.g. rent receipts, cancelled checks, etc.)